College Admission Post-Affirmative Action: What Educators Need to Know

 Even with the uncertainty for applications this coming school year, experts said there are some things K-12 educators can explore to support their students.

-Teachers should be preparing students to be outside of their comfort zone, and strengthen their socio-emotional and executive function skills which colleges are increasingly looking for, Smitobol with Ivywise said.
+Teachers should be preparing students to be outside of their comfort zone, and strengthen their social-emotional and executive function skills which colleges are increasingly looking for, Smitobol with IvyWise said.

 More K-12 educators, particularly those working in secondary schools, should also build connections with college admission officers to both be better informed of what applications require, but also to inform admission officers about their school’s context, Hawkins said.